Thursday, 16-Jul-2020 20:00:00 UTC

 Saturday, 14-Nov-20 17:40:58 UTC

 We’ve watched over this past week as Trump voters aka loyalists continued to throw themselves on the Trump-Republican autocratic regime’s funeral pyre.
 What’s concerning is that not only are they going up in flames, so is the Republic and our democracy.
 I reflected on how brainless and evil and foolish 73 million people could possibly be voting for that man and his destruction, but I distinctly recall the 2004 election so I know how many stupid Americans there are and they’ll continue to be willfully obtuse or cruelly unjust.
 So, yay, we have our new old white male savior and Mitch fucking McConnell is still there so how much change do you expect there’ll be?
 Moderate agitators continue to beat their drums within the Democratic party.
 White males ask why some of us are so miserable—peak white privilege.
-There are six conservative judges on SCOTUS; there are a record-breaking number of hurricanes; police and military are filled with white supremacists; there are 244k covid deaths and cases are skyrocketing; and as I wrote earlier, Mitch fucking McConnell is still in the Senate, so, no, I’m not really feeling ecstatic or hopeful especially since they are instigating a possible coup.
+There are six conservative judges on SCOTUS; there are a record-breaking number of hurricanes; police and military are filled with white supremacists; there are 244k covid deaths and cases are skyrocketing; and as I wrote earlier, Mitch fucking McConnell is still in the Senate, so, no, I’m not really feeling ecstatic or hopeful especially since the Trump-Republicans are instigating a possible coup.

 Worldwide COVID cases: 53,661,954; Deaths: 1,307,068